Shitovdm/VKcrypt/README.md

 # VKcrypt
-Helps maintain confidentiality of correspondence.
+Helps to maintain confidentiality of correspondence.